railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/index.rst

     A warehouse can be structured into several locations at multiple levels.
     Locations are used to manage all types of storage place, such as at the customer and production counterparts.

+For this chapter you should start with a fresh database that includes demo data, with :mod:`stock` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html